digitalnomads/digitalnomads.github.io/source/views/cities/chiangmai.md

 ** Check with your insurances / what you can drive legally with your driver's license at home.
 It's possible that you won't be covered in case of an accident.
 ** It's illegal not to wear a helmet.
 If you drive without one, you can get arrested and you'll need to pay a fine.
 ** After 3 months in Thailand, you have to have a Thai drivers license.
 Again, if you don't have one, you can get arrested and will have to pay a fine.
+** It's helpful to have an international driving licence when driving in Thailand, otherwise you could be fined.
 * Tuk-tuks are usually more expensive than other alternatives.
 * Taxis are less common than say in Bangkok.
 You usually have to phone one if you need a pickup.
 You can also ask  at your accommodation if you need one.